-The Empty Shops Network’s howtopopup resource provides information and advice for artists, by artists, on setting up a pop-up project or exhibition space.
+The Empty Shops Network’s howtopopup resource provides information and advice on setting up a pop-up project or exhibition space.

 You could apply for funding to cover exhibition costs.
 You might try and get sponsorship that provides useful goods or services.
 For example, offer to promote a local wine shop on your publicity in return for free drinks at your private view.

 - Write and send out a press release